ARTbio/GalaxyKickStart/docs/index.md

 # GalaxyKickStart

 GalaxyKickStart is an [Ansible](http://www.ansible.com/) playbook designed for installing, testing, deploying and maintaining production-grade Galaxy instances.
+GalaxyKickStart playbook code is available in [GitHub](https://github.com/ARTbio/GalaxyKickStart).
-In the basic configuration, this includes:
+In the basic configuration, the deployed Galaxy server includes:

 - postgresql server as database backend
 - nginx proxy
 - slurm cluster

-In adition, tools and workflows can be managed.
+In addition, tools and workflows can be pre-installed during the deployment.